jingyany/data-512-a3/README.md

 ## Backgroud

-The choice of a marriage partner is one of the most serious decisions people face.
-In contemporary Western societies, this decision usually follows a long learning period during which people engage in more informal and often polygamous relationships dating.
-However, in today’s busy world, finding and dating a romantic partner seems more time consuming than ever.
+To choose a marriage partner is one of the most serious decisions people make.
+This decision usually follows a long learning period during which people engage in more informal dating in modern society.
+However, in today’s busy world, it's more time consuming than ever to find and date a romantic partner.
 As a result, many people have turned to speed dating as a solution that allows one to meet and interact with a large number of potential partners in a short amount of time.
+Speed dating is well-established format in the U.S. Back to 2004, only eight dating companies exist.
+Now, there are more than 30 dating companies to provide easier and faster ways for people to find their partners.

 As in all matching markets, determining dating preferences from equilibrium outcomes is difficult because a given correlation of attributes across partners is often consistent with various preference structures.
 In this project, we want to explore what people are looking for in their speed dating matches, what it takes to become successful in getting approvals from a potential partner, if there exist any gender differences in dating preferences, and if any other factors influence peoples’ decisions.
 Also, we would like to determine if people really know what they want by comparing their self-reported answers to what actually influences peoples’ decisions.